 Process for Changes to the Agreement:

-The signatories to the Agreement recognize that the scientific, technical, economic and policy arenas within which we are collectively operating to realize the Goals and Outcomes identified in the Agreement are constantly changing, that the Agreement should be flexible enough to adapt to these changes and, therefore, included language in the Agreement allowing for the adoption or modification of Goals and Outcomes if warranted.
-The following section describes the processes that the partnership will go through to implement such changes.
-However, any adoption or modification of the original Goals or Outcomes should only be made with the utmost respect for maintaining the integrity of the Agreement and should never be made lightly.
+The signatories recognize that the Agreement should be flexible enough to adapt to changes in scientific, technical, economic, and policy arenas and, therefore, included language in the Agreement allowing for the adoption or modification of Goals and Outcomes if warranted.
+The following describes the processes to implement such changes.
+Any adoption or modification of the original Goals or Outcomes should only be made with the utmost respect for maintaining the integrity of the Agreement and should never be made lightly.

 a.
 Goals: The Goals articulate the desired high-level aspects of the Bay Program partners’ Vision in the Agreement.
 The EC makes the decision to approve revised or added Goals to the Agreement.
 Changes or additions to the Goals will be open for public input before being finalized.
 Final changes or additions are publicly posted to the CBP website.

 b.
-Outcomes and Targets: The Outcomes and Targets related to each Goal are specific, time-bound, and measurable.
-The lead Goal Team or PSC may propose “retirement” (for existing Outcomes and/or Targets that have passed their due date without completion but for which no further effort is recommended), “completion” (for existing Outcomes and/or Targets that have been met), “modification” of existing Outcomes and/or Targets, or creation of “new” Outcomes and/or Targets to the PSC.
-Accompanying the recommendation should be a brief, written description providing justification and background, data to support the recommendation, proposed wording, partner and resource implications and (in the case of “modified” or “new” Outcomes and/or Targets) proposed baseline measures and lead Goal Team.
+Outcomes and Targets: Many Outcomes and/or Targets related to each Goal are specific, time-bound, and measurable.
+The lead GT or PSC may propose “retirement” (for existing Outcomes and/or Targets that have passed their due date without completion but for which no further effort is recommended), “completion” (for existing Outcomes and/or Targets that have been met), “modification” of existing Outcomes and/or Targets, or creation of “new” Outcomes and/or Targets to the PSC.
+Accompanying the recommendation should be a brief, written description providing justification and background, data to support the recommendation, proposed wording, partner and resource implications and (in the case of “modified” or “new” Outcomes and/or Targets) proposed baseline measures and lead GT.

 The PSC may choose to: